A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Methodology

 \subsection{Incorporating Non-Verbal Tags into Speech Content}

-After filtering out low-quality candidates, we match each non-verbal segment with the nearest speech region obtained from preprocessing.
-It should be noted that non-verbal events generally do not lie entirely within speech regions.
-Therefore, any non-verbal segment located more than 1 second away from the nearest speech region is discarded.
-The pseudocode for identifying the nearest speech region is provided in the Appendix.
+After filtering out low-quality candidates, we match each NV segment with the nearest speech region obtained from preprocessing (Fig.~\ref{fig:pipeline}(Step 3(1))).
+The pseudocode for this process is provided in the Appendix.
+It should be noted that NV events generally do not lie entirely within speech regions.
+Therefore, any NV segment located more than 1 second away from the nearest speech region is discarded.

-After this, we obtain high-quality speech segments with non-verbal events occurring in the current segment.
-The available information includes specific non-verbal labels with their start and end timestamps, as well as speech transcriptions with word-level timestamps.
-To support non-verbal speech generation and understanding, it is necessary to integrate the textual content with non-verbal tags.
-As shown in Step 3 of Figure~\ref{fig:pipeline}, for a speech segment with the transcription ``\texttt{His funny face made us laugh}", there exists a laughter sound right after the utterance ``\texttt{His funny face}''.
-By aligning the timestamps of the laughter and the speech, we aim to create a final combined transcript like: ``\texttt{His funny face [laugh] made us laugh.}''.
-The related algorithm is provided in the Appendix.
+After this, we obtain high-quality speech segments containing NV events, together with NV labels and their start/end timestamps, as well as speech transcriptions with word-level timestamps.
+To support NV speech generation and understanding, it is necessary to integrate the textual content with NV tags.
+As shown in Step 3 of Fig.~\ref{fig:pipeline}, for a segment transcribed as “His funny face made us laugh,” a laughter sound occurs right after “His funny face.”
+By aligning their timestamps, we obtain the final transcript: “His funny face [laugh] made us laugh.”
+The algorithm is provided in the Appendix.
+However, the timestamp-based ordering (TBO) method assumes accurate word timestamps.
+In practice, ASR timestamps often contain offsets, causing misalignment between the TBO-generated NV-aware transcription and the speech.
+The Montreal Forced Aligner was expected to improve time stamp precision, but the resulting alignments show greater temporal drift.

+To address this, we propose the Temporal-Semantic Alignment (TSA) method (Fig.~\ref{fig:task_frame_tsa}, (c)), yielding two dataset variants (TBO and TSA).
+We first cut the speech at NV boundaries, run ASR on each segment, and merge the results with NV tags to obtain timing-accurate NV-aware transcriptions.
+Since this step may introduce semantic inconsistencies, we further align the NV-aware output with the full-segment ASR transcription using edit-distance alignment, combining accurate NV timings with coherent semantics.
+The final annotation integrates NV tags with the full-segment ASR output.
+NV events rarely overlap with semantic content, with \texttt{<B>} and \texttt{</B>} co-occurring in less than 2\% of cases in the NVS dataset.
+Note that TSA does not rely on any word-level time stamps, which is a key advantage over TBO.